Robert McElroy (cardinal)

-McElroy was educated by the Sulpicians at St. Joseph High School Seminary and St. Patrick Seminary in California, and was ordained a priest for the Archdiocese of San Francisco in 1980.
-He later received advance theological degrees from Santa Clara University and the Pontifical Gregorian University and has written articles for America, the official magazine of the Jesuits in the United States.
-Pope Francis created him a cardinal on August 27, 2022.
+McElroy was ordained a priest for the Archdiocese of San Francisco in 1980.
+He later received advanced theological degrees from Santa Clara University and the Pontifical Gregorian University and has written articles for the Jesuit magazine America.
+McElroy was widely regarded as a supporter of the progressive policies of Pope Francis.

 Early life and education

 Robert McElroy was born into a Catholic family in San Francisco, California, on February 5, 1954.
 One of five children, he was born to Walter and Roberta McElroy.
-He grew up in San Mateo county.
-He earned a B.A. in history from Harvard University in Cambridge, Massachusetts, in 1975 and an M.A. in American history from Stanford University in Stanford, California, in 1976.
+He grew up in San Mateo County.
+McElroy was educated at St. Joseph's High School Seminary, run by the Sulpician Fathers, and after graduating he entered Harvard University in 1972 to pursue education outside of the seminary system.